 Over the last six months it has been noted within the office an increase in enquiry levels for commercial space in Penzance, is it the Premier Inn effect? or is it because of the lower capital and rental values compared with other coastal towns?

 Premier Inn are due to commence works on The Barmwells Mill site to create a 61-bedroom hotel with a breakfast restaurant with an anticipated opening date of spring/summer 2019.
 A major investment into the town centre by a corporate occupier which can only lead to positive things for town.

-The resurgence of enquiries for commercial space if probably down to both factors.
-The Premier Inn development, clearly provides confidence in the town now and for the future, whilst the lower values, compared with St Ives and Falmouth, provide value for money for business owners and investors alike.
+The resurgence of enquiries for commercial space is probably down to both factors.
+The Premier Inn development clearly provides confidence in the town now and for the future, whilst the lower values, compared with St Ives and Falmouth, provide value for money for business owners and investors alike.

 Adam Beverley-Jones – BSc Rural Estate Man

 Agency Surveyor, Stratton Creber Commercial, Truro.
 Tel 01872 261028